openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 #### Binding and Reporting

-The binding table is used within ZigBee to configure devices to send reports to the binding when their state changes.
-The binding will attempt to set the required ZigBee bindings during device initialisation, but sometimes this can fail.
+The binding table is used within Zigbee to configure devices to send reports to the binding when their state changes.
+The binding will attempt to set the required Zigbee bindings during device initialisation, but sometimes this can fail.
 Often this may occur on older devices that have limited memory, and only have a small number of entries in the binding table, and then manual manipulation of the table may be required.

 The binding table for a node can be displayed with the `bindtable` command.
 It can then be updated with the `bind` command, and bindings can be removed with the `unbind` command.

 A second part to the binding and reporting system is the reporting.
 The binding table tells the device where it should send reports, but the actual reports must be configured as well.
-Many attributes in a ZigBee cluster can be configured to send reports if their state changes, or at a periodical rate if there have been no state updates within a certain time.
+Many attributes in a Zigbee cluster can be configured to send reports if their state changes, or at a periodical rate if there have been no state updates within a certain time.
 Analogue values can be configured so that they report if the value changes by a certain amount so that the reports do not flood the system.
 Care must be exercised when changing this configuration as it may interfere with the binding operation.

 The exact command required to configure reporting can depend on whether the attribute is a binary or analogue type.
 The console commands `subscribe` and `unsubscribe` allow the user to manipulate the reporting of an attribute, and the `reportcfg` command can be used to display the current configuration.